hpfem/hermes/doc/src/first_pull_request.rst

 a pull request to the Hermes network.
 To push your changes, type::

-    git push git@github.com:your_name/hermes.git
+    git push git@github.com:your_name/hermes.git test-1:test-1

+This will push your local branch test-1 to a branch of the same name at Github.
 Now you can go back to your Github account, click on "Commits" and you should see your changes there.

 Send a Pull Request
 -------------------